WOWEN-DEV/wowen.tech/README.md

 # WOWEN - Transforming Femtech

 Welcome to the WOWEN website repository!
-We're thrilled to have you here as we embark on a journey to revolutionize femtech. 🚀
+We're thrilled to have you here as we embark on a journey to revolutionize FemTech. 🚀

 ## About Us

-WOWEN is not just a company; we are a creative powerhouse with expertise in full-stack development, femtech, UX, design, and marketing.
+WOWEN is not just a company; we are a creative powerhouse with expertise in full-stack development, FemTech, UX, design, and marketing.
 We have a unique ability to transform high-level strategy into practical implementation at the intersection of business development, communication, and technology.

 ## Key Features